-NATO's Readiness Action Plan includes immediate reinforcements of NATO's presence in the eastern part of the Alliance, which have been in place since May 2014 ("assurance measures"), and longer-term changes to NATO's force posture which are currently being implemented ("adaptation measures").
-The adaptation measures will increase our readiness and allow the Alliance to deal with any security challenges, including those emanating from the east and the south.
+NATO's Readiness Action Plan includes immediate reinforcement of NATO's presence in the eastern part of the Alliance, which has been in place since May 2014 ("assurance measures"), and longer-term changes to NATO's force posture ("adaptation measures").
+The adaptation measures will increase our readiness and allow the Alliance to deal with any security challenges, including those from the east and the south.